risingwavelabs/risingwave-operator/docs/general/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The time that the Pods of frontend that should be restarted.
+<p>The time that the Pods of compute that should be restarted.
 Setting a value on this
 field will trigger a recreation of all Pods of this component.</p>
 </td>
 </tr>